momohyusuf/Learning-go-project/task_app/README.md

 The tasks are stored in a JSON file named `tasks.json` in the project directory.
 You can modify the file path by changing the `FileName` variable in `cmd/taskRoot.go`.

+## Project Instructions and Requirements

+For detailed project instructions and requirements, visit the [Task Tracker Roadmap](https://roadmap.sh/projects/task-tracker).

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.